smvenkat/studio/README.md

-# API Pilot
+# LoadCraft K6

-API Pilot is a web-based application designed to streamline performance testing by leveraging generative AI.
+LoadCraft K6 is a web-based application designed to streamline performance testing by leveraging generative AI.
 It allows users to upload an API specification (Swagger/OpenAPI), receive an AI-generated test plan, customize it, and generate a ready-to-use k6 performance test script.

 ## Application Flow